The State Pension usually increases in line with the government’s ‘triple lock guarantee’ each April to ensure it won’t lose value in real terms.

 Source: House of Commons research library

-How much will the State Pension rise by next year?
+How much did the State Pension rise by in April?

 Will the triple lock remain in place?